enormandeau/barque/README.md

 - `sequence_dropout.csv`: Listing how many sequences were present in each sample for every analysis step.
 Depending on library and sequencing quality, as well as the biological diversity found at the sample site, more or less sequences are lost at each of the analysis steps.
-A figure is generated in `sequence_dropout_figure.png`.
+The figure `sequence_dropout_figure.png` shows how many sequences are retained for each sample at each step of the pipeline.

 ### Most frequent non-annotated sequences